Crackzero/ObjectCatalog/README.md

 **object localization suitability calculatoin**

-The object localization suitability calculated by normed object projection on image plane, its porbability of occurence and persistence.
+The object localization suitability calculated by normed object projection on image plane, probability of occurence and persistence.
 1. The real world object is projected via pinhole model to a camera image plane.
     The object area normalization on image plane is done via the integration of the object's projected area along the longitudinal distance $d_{x} \in [d_{min},d_{max}]$ to a frustum and its division through the distance: